QGEP/docs/en/installation-guide/workstation.rst

 * Extract the file

-* If you do not remove the qgep_language.qm - file in the same directory as the qgep.qgs - file and start QGIS with language, your qgep-project will be translated if you start the project.
+* If you leave the qgep_[language].qm - file in the same directory as the qgep.qgs - file and start QGIS with language, your qgep-project will be translated if you start the project.

 * Open `project/qgep.qgs` with QGIS